RocketLeagueMapmaking/RL-docs/docs/guide/blender/10_interlude_other.md

 Again, this might help in very specific ways, but this won’t work for everything.

 ## Contract Work
 The standard way to get stuff done when you don’t want to handle it yourself is to find someone else who can do it.
+There are a number of websites such as Fiverr, Freelancer, or Upwork for hiring someone, but unless you have a very clear vision and have budgeted for your project, these options are not for you.

+## Collaboration
 The mapmaking community has a number of capable 3D artists who are there to help, either with advice or assets.
 However, it is unfair to expect that anyone do work for free, so please avoid requesting that.
 If someone offers to do work for free, then be grateful for that.

-There are a number of websites such as Fiverr, Freelancer, or Upwork for hiring someone, but unless you have a very clear vision and have budgeted for your project, these options are not for you.
+I would love to see more collaboration happen in the mapmaking community, because not everyone wants to learn the entirety of Blender just to make a simple custom map.
+I had the pleasure of working with Panic on [Air Race](https://steamcommunity.com/sharedfiles/filedetails/?id=2204381361), and thanks to **gidek's** amazing Kismet work it has really taken on a life of its own.

 ## Rocket League Itself
-The ace up our sleeves?
-[Dummy Assets](../guide/dummy_assets.md)
+But the ace up our sleeves?
+[Dummy Assets.](../guide/udk/14_dummy_assets.md)